DigitalPublishingToolkit/sausagemachine/Readme.md

 ## Limitations / Next steps

-* The historically grown [base template](https://github.com/DigitalPublishingToolkit/template-test) of the INC needs some improving.
+* The historically grown [base template](https://github.com/DigitalPublishingToolkit/template-test) of the INC needs some improving. (e.g. base path for files)

 * Currently the Makefiles are being executed in the regular context of the webserver process, which might be a security concern on shared hosts.
 It should be pretty straightforward to sandbox this, using chroot or containers.